Bad Axe River – South Fork

 - Hwy NN2nd to Hwy N: 2.8 miles.
 A terrific open stretch with many rapids.
 There are a some strainers but these can be avoided with good boat control (or by simply portaging).

 - Hwy N to S. Bad Axe Road: 1.5 miles.
-Looks like a very good section with many light rapids.
-Likely free of logjams…maybe a pasture fence.
-River gains good size from tributaries.
+A scenic stretch with many light rapids.
+Mostly free of logjams, but there is a fence to portage (not difficult).

 - S. Bad Axe Road to Anderson Ridge Road: 0.6 miles.
-Maybe one logjam.
-Looks like a nice section.
+A good stretch, but not as good as the prior two legs.

 - Anderson Ridge Road to Oliver Road: 1.9 miles.
 Maybe 1-2 logjams.
 The river looks like it has been ditched somewhat by farmers.